Aashishsharma/Learnings/React-advanced.md

 ------------------------------------------------------------------------------
 ## REFS and the DOM
 Refs provide a way to access DOM nodes or React elements created in the render method.
 In the typical React dataflow, props are the only way that parent components interact with their children.
 To modify a child, you re-render it with new props.
-However, there are a few cases where you need to imperatively modify a child outside of the typical dataflow.
+However, there are a few cases where you need to imperatively modify a child outside of the typical dataflow e.g. Managing focus, text selection, or media playback.

 Avoid using refs for anything that can be done declaratively.